 The choice between wall-mounted or flexible

 ITSM(IT Service Management), is an important part of IT management.
 Traditionally, this is the performance of what is contractually agreed.
-Only the customer and supplier side are seeing the desire for more flexibility in self-organising, often agile working teams.
+Only the customer and supplier sides are seeing the desire for more flexibility in self-organizing and often agile working teams.
 Or not?
-Marco recently wrote a catchy sentence in this article: “Nobody starts a promising career in IT and then keeps systems from the nineties up and running for a client with ideas from the eighties.”
+Our tech expert Marco, recently wrote a catchy sentence in this article: “Nobody starts a promising career in IT and then keeps systems from the nineties up and running for a client with ideas from the eighties.”
 In the field of Network as a Service, the opposite sometimes turns out to be true.
-In fairness, we mean keeping MPLS and related security technology that originated in the 1990s up and running.
+In all fairness, we mean keeping MPLS and related security technology that originated in the 1990s up and running.

 Ingredients for service delivery

-At IPknowledge we believe in the transition from SLA to XLA.
-As far as we’re concerned, service starts during the very first phase of customer contact.
-There can only be talk of ‘Continuous Improvement’ if you understand what the starting point is, and then the status follows.
-In addition, short lines of communication, transparency, the interim sharing of knowledge, 24/7 availability and empathy are more important ingredients than service agreements on paper…
+At IPknowledge, we believe in the transition from SLA to XLA.
+As far as we are concerned, service starts during the very first phase of customer contact.
+There can only be the talk of ‘Continuous Improvement’ if you understand what the starting point is, and then the status follows.
+In addition, short lines of communication, transparency, the interim sharing of knowledge, 24/7 availability, and empathy are more important ingredients than service agreements on paper.

 Would you like to know more now?

 Please contact Steven de Graaf on telephone number: +31 88 088 2600 or leave your message at our contact page